dafny-lang/dafny/Source/DafnyTestGeneration/README.md

 - Test generation currently works with all basic types, user-defined classes, sequences, sets, and maps.
-It does not work with datatypes, arrays, and multisets
+It does not work with datatypes, arrays, and multisets.
+It is also not possible to generate tests for constructors.
 - To generate block- or path-coverage tests use the `/testMode:Block` or `/testMode:Path` arguments respectively.
 You will likely also need `definiteAssignment:3`, which will endure that you generate tests even for those methods that do not contain any assertions or pre-\post-conditions.
-- If you wish to test a particular method rather than all the methods in a file, you can specify such a method by using the `/testTargetMethod` command line argument and providing the fully qualified method name.
+- If you wish to test a particular method rather than all the methods in a file, you can specify such a method with the `/testTargetMethod` command line argument and providing the fully qualified method name.
 - If you are using `/testTargetMethod` and would like to inline methods that are called from the method of interest, you can do so by setting